-It is with pleasure that we present the Macquarie Credit Union's Annual Report for the 2016/17 financial year.
+It is with pleasure that we present the Macquarie Credit Union's Annual Report for the 2017/18 financial year.
+At a time where there are a number of external factors at play in the financial services industry, your Credit Union continues to be a trusted advisor for our members.
 Over the year the Credit Union continued to perform soundly notwithstanding operating in a very low interest rate environment with very little sign that this will change significantly in the short to medium term.